bxlab/cmdb-quantbio/assignments/lab/variant_calling/assignment/index.md

 /Users/cmdb/cmdb-quantbio/assignments/lab/variant_calling/extra_data/BYxRM.tar.gz
 ```

-Make a working copy of this file within your weekly homework directory and then unzip the file using the following command.
+Make a working copy of this file within your weekly homework directory.
+Then, in your homework directory, unzip the copied file using the following command.

 ```
 tar -xvzf BYxRM.tar.gz